-- "better position to determine dominant entities and whether there is an abuse of that position". - The PCC has launched a Covid-19 enforcement webpage, which includes a complaints portal to guide the public on reporting anticompetitive behaviour.
+- competitive behaviour.
 It plans to public generic enforcement advisories designed to address frequently received complaints, as well as advisory letters sent to certain entities. - Director of the PCC's Enforcement Office Orland Polinar has noted that the agency has been progressing investigations and has sent out requests for information from parties and government agencies but did not indicate whether the PCC is actively investigating infringements related to Covid-19.
-He later stated that the PCC plans to dedicate more resources and prioritise cases involving firms exploiting the pandemic, as the economy's reopening raises the rise of increased anti-competitive conduct. - PCC Chairman Arsenio M. Balisacan has warned local governments that the imposition of price ceilings for essential goods might deter new entry and serve as "reference points for collusion, even after the lifting of price controls".
+He later stated that the PCC plans to dedicate more resources and prioritise cases involving firms exploiting the pandemic, as the economy's reopening raises the rise of increased anti-competitive conduct. - A commissioner at the PCC, Amabelle Asuncion, has noted that the authority is not "insensitive to the current situation" and that the PCC has the authority to issue binding opinions to parties which may give comfort to companies seeking to enter into group purchasing agreements, for example, where they are concerned that this may breach antitrust laws. - PCC Chairman Arsenio M. Balisacan has warned local governments that the imposition of price ceilings for essential goods might deter new entry and serve as "reference points for collusion, even after the lifting of price controls".
 He also cautioned that temporary cooperation agreements designed to address shortage of supply could increase the number of contacts between competitors and make it easier for companies to engage in cartel activity in the future. - In a public statement addressing its response to the Covid-19 pandemic, the PCC has noted that it is intensifying enforcement activities to monitor the market for anti-competitive agreements and abusive practices that harm the Filipino people. - Chairman Balisacan has also stated that PCC will investigate potential anti-competitive conduct in the purchase of PPE and laboratory equipment by the country's Department of Health.
-This review would be a parallel investigation to one being conducted by PNBI into price gouging. - The PCC is investigating a potential abuse of dominance in the internet sector and another instance of anti-competitive conduct
+This review would be a parallel investigation to one being conducted by PNBI into price gouging.

-- Philippine's DoJ lacks prosecutors to target COVID-19 cartels, official says, PaRR (02/07/20) - Philippine antitrust regulator to prioritize Covid-19 cases, opens new complaint portal, Mlex (02/07/20) - PCC Covid-19 Resources, PCC website - Philippine antitrust agency opens two formal investigation related to COVID-19 pandemic - GCR Interactive, PaRR (04/09/20) - Press Statement: PCC M&A Review Moratorium in the Bayanihan 2 Act, PCC (14/09/20)
+- Philippine antitrust regulator to prioritize Covid-19 cases, opens new complaint portal, Mlex (02/07/20) - PCC Covid-19 Resources, PCC website - Philippine antitrust agency opens two formal investigation related to COVID-19 pandemic - GCR Interactive, PaRR (04/09/20) - Press Statement: PCC M&A Review Moratorium in the Bayanihan 2 Act, PCC (14/09/20) - E-commerce, logistics among Philippine antitrust priorities in 2021 as pandemic impact is felt, Mlex (26/11/20)